 5. Pizza Man

-Pizza Man was an iconic establishment on North Avenue until several years ago it was destroyed in a fire.
-Since then, Pizza Man rebuilt on Downer Avenue, and due to its popularity, built two more locations in Oak Creek and Wauwatosa.
+Pizza Man was an iconic establishment on North Avenue until several years ago.
+It was destroyed in a fire.
+Since then, Pizza Man has rebuilt on Downer Avenue and, due to its popularity, built another location in Wauwatosa.
 Each location offers abundant seating, high-quality service, and of course, excellent food.

 Pizza Man offers a range of high-quality Italian dishes and pizza known throughout the city.
-Start with some eggplant fries ($8), before trying one of the many excellent salads or sandwiches.
-The pasta at Pizza Man is also worth a try, like the wild boar ravioli ($19).
+Start with some eggplant fries before trying one of the many excellent salads or sandwiches.
+The pasta at Pizza Man is also worth a try, like the wild boar ravioli.
 The real highlight is getting a large pizza to share with family or friends.
 You can build your own or order one of the specialty pizzas.
 The Chef’s Pizza is a great choice.
-It comes with radicchio, sausage, mushroom, pine nuts, and parmesan cheese ($18-$22).
+It comes with radicchio, sausage, mushroom, pine nuts, and parmesan cheese.
 The Artichoke a la Mode is also delicious.
-It comes topped with artichokes, basil, tomato, and cream cheese ($19-$23).
+It comes topped with artichokes, basil, tomato, and cream cheese.

 - Address: 2597 N. Downer Ave.